 Case in point:

 A 21 year old psychology student, Nina, took a job as a secretary in a real estate office.
 Her competence quickly earned her more responsibility, and within 6 months she was the office manager.
 At 9 months, her boss offered her tuition to get her real estate license.
 She did.
 At 18 months, she was the property manager of over 800 rental units.
-At 3 years, she’s making more than $50,000 per year, and had minimal debt.
+At 3 years, she’s making more than $60,000 per year, and has minimal debt.
 She loves her work.
+School is paid for, though it is taking an extra year.
 The kicker?
 She was advised against the secretary job because it wasn’t “career-track.”

 Similar stories can be told about the cashier at the pharmacy who became a pharmacist, the Burger King employee who now owns 5 restaurants, and the man who joined a painting crew as a second job who opened his own house painting company.